 Numbness/tingling is likely coming from the neck or shoulder if:

 You bring your affected arm above you or straight behind you (like if you were to stretch your chest muscle) and you get numbness/tingling.

 Muscles that get overused tighten up and get knots.
-These knots (trigger points) can cause numbness or tingling.
-This is very common in today’s world as many people are sitting all day at a a desk using a computer.
-The constant typing and mousing lead to strain injuries in the forearm and wrist.
-The prolonged sitting leads to postural strain of the back and neck muscles.
+These muscle knots (trigger points) can cause numbness or tingling in your hands as well.
+This is very common as many people are sitting all day at a desk typing and mousing.
+First, the constant typing and mousing lead to muscle knots and strain injuries in the forearm and wrist.
+Second, the prolonged sitting leads to muscle knots and postural strain of the back and neck muscles.